bgoblyos/pymeas-ng/README.md

 # Python measurement suite

-Reimplementation of pymeas by csoszgabor94
+Reimplementation and extension of pymeas by csoszgabor94